Ajitha-6/Student-assigement-application-management-system/README.md

 ### Steps

-1.⁠ ⁠*Clone the Repository*
+1.⁠ ⁠*Clone the Repository* bash git clone
-   ⁠ bash
-   git clone https://github.com/Ajitha-6/student assigement application management system.git cd saams
     ⁠

 2.⁠ ⁠*Create and Activate a Virtual Environment*